 Another suggestion is to make sure the sliced bananas are completely covered with the second layer of custard.
 This eliminates air coming into direct contact with the bananas.
 If you go this route, I suggest you also gently press on the top of the second layer of custard with a spatula to make sure the custard gets down into all the little crevices between the pieces of banana.
-Another trick to help fill any of those small voids and settle the filling into them, is to place a dish towel on your counter top and gentle tap the pie plate down a few times on the towel.
+Another trick to help fill any of those small voids and settle the filling into them is to place a dish towel on your countertop and gently tap the pie plate down a few times on the towel.

 All that said, I strongly prefer to serve the pie the same day it’s assembled.